I am an Assistant Professor in the Economics Department at Yale University and a Faculty Research Fellow at the National Bureau of Economic Research.

 Oscar Health Insurance: What Lies Ahead for a Unicorn Insurance Entrant? with Leemore Dafny.
 Harvard Business School Case 319-025, August 2018 (Revised August 2019).

-Optimal Insurance for Healthcare Amenities with Ingrid Huitfeldt
+Health Insurance for Healthcare Amenities with Ingrid Huitfeldt

 TEACHING

-ECO 325K Health Economics – Spring 2022, Spring 2023 (undergraduate)
+ECO 325K Health Economics: Spring 2022–Spring 2025 (undergraduate)